maveius/liphte/README.md

 * e - engine
 * eve - based on idea of pyeve an brave

-PHP Blade Laravel Tags Template Engine based on idea of pyeve an brave
+PHP Blade Laravel Tags Template Engine based on idea of https://github.com/rudykocur/pyeve an brave

 to be continiued...